 The POW kitchen was a napa building with a dirt floor that was 20 feet from the POWs’ barracks.
 Wood ashes were once again spread on the floor and kept the floors relatively sanitary.
 Water was supplied by a single hose.
 Meals appear to have been prepared in 50-gallon drums that had been cut in half lengthwise.
 Flies again were a problem in the kitchen.
 Since the POWs worked about ¾ of a kilometer from the camp, they returned to the camp for lunch and then marched back to the worksite.
 The POWs’ food ration also declined during this period which caused the spread of disease among them.
 On November 29, the POWs received Red Cross packages that helped stop the spread of diseases.

 Garbage was a problem in the camp since the Filipinos were not allowed to collect it and haul it away.
 Garbage pits were dug but were put into use before they were deep enough and were filled near the top.
 They soon became the breeding grounds of flies.
 Within weeks maggots were crawling out of the pits.
-To stop this, fires were built on the pits and did control the fly population.
+To stop this, fires were built on the pits to control the fly population.

-The POWs were again involved in building a north to south runway at Zablan Field, and their work hours were changed in January 1944.
+The POWs were again involved in building a north-to-south runway at Zablan Field, and their work hours were changed in January 1944.
 From that time on, the POWs started at 7:00 A.M. and worked until 11:00 A.M. to avoid the hottest part of the day.
 In the afternoon, the POWs worked from 1:30 to 5:00 P.M.
 Once again they did the work with picks and shovels.
-They had their one day off a week that was later cut to a half-day off a week.
+They had their one day off a week which was later cut to a half-day off a week.
 Once in a while, the POWs got half a day off for a Japanese holiday.
 On May 26, the afternoon work hours were extended to 6:00 P.M.
 At some point, some POWs were assigned to building a second runway about three miles from the camp.
 Since the detachment had more than doubled in size, part of it was taken by truck to an airfield 4 kilometers from the camp and began building a runway there with picks and shovels.
 The lunch for the POWs was brought to the airfield each day.

 There were no latrines at the worksite and men relieved themselves anywhere.
 This resulted in the site quickly being covered in human defecation.
 The spread of disease was prevented by the sun and the rain washing away the waste.
 Straddle trenches were built, but it appears they were not used for long.